b04rdr1d3r/M2KC-Streamdeck-profile-for-DCS-Interface/README.md

 - a streamdeck
 - DCS Interface ==> https://github.com/charlestytler/streamdeck-dcs-interface
 - DCS Interface requires DCS Exports Scripts (https://github.com/s-d-a/DCS-ExportScripts)
-- DCS Export Scripts M-2000 module is not working properly, until this is corrected, you'll need my version => https://github.com/b04rdr1d3r/DCS-ExportScripts/blob/master/Scripts/DCS-ExportScript/ExportsModules/M-2000C.lua
+- DCS Export Scripts M-2000 module is not working properly, until this is corrected, you'll need to swap this my version with the one supplied by DCS Export Scipts (MANDATORY for PCA and Fueld Flow display to work !)

 Once you have all DCS Export Scripts and DCS Interface running, just upload the profile and off you go...